 This is a standard authorizing tool the industry follows for creating help systems or automated help content for desktop as well as web-based applications.
 Every computer user has indirectly used this RoboHelp.
 This is because every time the user presses F1 in any of the standard software applications to call out, the help window containing links and contents is created using the RoboHelp only.
 Nevertheless, it can also be employed for creating other types of conventional technical documentation to print or publish like user manuals, technical contents, and articles, guide books, etc.

 Text Editor for HTML

 Microsoft's Notepad or other third-party text editors such as Notepad ++ are effective for use as HTML editor if you a beginner in HTML.
 The majority of technical writers and developers learn the basics of HTML scripting using this technical writing tool.
 So in case, your documentation or content does not require very profound online help documents, i.e., for creating help files of moderate size, this tool is extra sufficient to work with.
-It has a formatted GUI that allows writers and developers in creating easy edits.
+It has a formatted GUI that allows writers and developers to create easy edits.
 This tool also supports WYSIWYG and multi-language feature to print your document.
-Technical writers can also learn XML using this where XML plays a significant role in technical writing domain.
+Technical writers can also learn XML using this, where XML plays a significant role in the technical writing domain.

-This is an open source, online content management tool, and platform, which is used for blogging and authoring utilizing this tool can let you use a different layout and formatting features of WordPress.
+This is an open-source, online content management tool, and platform, which is used for blogging and authoring utilizing this tool can let you use a different layout and formatting features of WordPress.

 This is a paid and well-liked diagramming tool that is used for engineering designs and figures.
 Technical writing at times required to devise flowcharts, diagrams, figures, architectural diagrams, circuit diagrams, product design, etc. for which Visio became a suitable support tool.